 Alfred Y. Allee (1855-1896) – A Texas Ranger, Allee was appointed Deputy Sheriff of Karnes County, Texas, in 1882 and was later made Deputy Sheriff of Frio County, Texas.
 He shot and killed robber Brack Cornett in 1888.
 He was stabbed to death in a barroom brawl in Laredo, Texas, in 1896.

 John Oliver Allen (1850-1928) – A cowboy and Texas Ranger, Allen was wounded four times in Indian skirmishes.
 Allen was born in Kaufman County, Texas, on June 22, 1850.
 Raised on the frontier, he became a cowboy as a young man and enlisted in Rufus Perry’s Company D of the Texas Rangers in early 1874.
-Though he served less than a year in the Rangers, he was wounded four times in Indian skirmishes and would later say that in one battle, every ranger other than himself had been killed.
+Though he served less than a year in the Rangers, he was wounded four times in Indian skirmishes and would later say that every ranger other than himself had been killed in one battle.
 After leaving the Texas Rangers, he later settled at Cookville, Texas, and became a chaplain for the Texas Ex-Rangers’ Association.
 He died in Edinburg, Texas, on June 7, 1928.

 Andrew C. Alexander – U.S. Deputy Marshal in Arizona Territory, commissioned on July 1, 1896.

 Oscar William Alexander – A lawman in Oklahoma, he was killed near Hoxbar by the Love Brothers in Carter County.

-Charles Allison – A lawman turned outlaw, Allison was appointed deputy sheriff of Conjos County, Colorado, but soon organized a band of outlaws.
+Charles Allison – A lawman turned outlaw, Allison was appointed deputy sheriff of Conejos County, Colorado, but soon organized a band of outlaws.
 Robbing stages between Colorado and New Mexico, he was captured in 1881 by Sheriff Matt Kyle and sent to prison.
 He was released in 1890.

 William David “Dave” Allison (1861-1923) – A career lawman, Allison served as a six-time elected sheriff in Midland, Texas; an Arizona Ranger; a Texas Ranger; and various other positions in Texas and New Mexico.
 Two cattle rustlers killed him in 1923.